2028 Los Angeles Olympics revised budget nearly $7 billion

 That includes the cost of venue infrastructure (increase from $1.19 billion to $1.46 billion) and the contingency fund being guaranteed by the city and state ($487 million to $615 million).

-If LA makes its budget, it will become the first host in the modern era to do so.
+If LA runs the games without any cost overruns, it will become the first host since at least 1984 — also a year that LA hosted — to do so.

 Next year’s Olympics in Tokyo originally were budgeted at $7.3 billion but are now expected to run $12.6 billion.